21cmfast/21cmFAST/joss-paper/paper.md

 The field of 21cm cosmology -- in which the hyperfine spectral line of neutral hydrogen (appearing at rest-frame wavelengths of 21cm) is mapped over large swathes of the Universe's history -- has developed radically over the last decade.
-Notwithstanding the overwhelming technical challenges associated with the observation and eventual detection of this signal, the promise of the field is to revolutionize our knowledge of the first stars, galaxies, and black holes through the timing and patterns they imprint in the cosmic 21cm signal.
+The promise of the field is to revolutionize our knowledge of the first stars, galaxies, and black holes through the timing and patterns they imprint on the cosmic 21cm signal.
 In order to interpret the eventual observational data, a range of physical models have been developed -- from simple analytic models of the global history of hydrogen reionization, through to fully hydrodynamical simulations of the 3D evolution of the brightness